adslbarxatov/EnchantIt/docs/index.md

 the correctness / incorrectness of the testing method.

 In the current form of the method, ***an absence of positive results doesn’t mean anything***.
-However, ***their presence relatively reliably shows some complex distortion of electromagnetic field, which, even after the generation algorithm, leaves a trace in its operation***.
-That is, your ability to influence it.
+However, ***their presence relatively reliably shows some complex distortion of electromagnetic field***, which, even after the generation algorithm, leaves a trace in its operation.
+That is, ***your ability to influence it***.

 The test can be considered ***successfully passed*** if the slider on the main page is shifted to the right by a noticeable distance (the scale will change its color to orange) for three or more seconds